-The U.S. Bureau of Labor Statistics (BLS) predicted job growth of 6% for kindergarten and elementary school teachers between 2014 and 2024, which is about as fast as the average for all occupations.
-High school teachers were also expected to see growth at 6% during the same decade.
-As of May 2015, the BLS reported the median annual pay rate for kindergarten teachers was $51,640.
+The U.S. Bureau of Labor Statistics (BLS) predicted job growth of 3% for kindergarten and elementary school teachers between 2018 and 2028, which is slower than average for all occupations.
+High school teachers were also expected to see growth at 4% during the same decade.
+As of May 2018, the BLS reported the median annual pay rate for kindergarten teachers was $55,470.
 Elementary school educators earned a median of $54,890 per year.
-Middle school teachers reportedly earned a median annual salary of $55,860, while the median for secondary school educators was $57,200 per year.
+Middle school teachers reportedly earned a median annual salary of $58,230, while the median for secondary school educators was $60,320 per year.

 Certification and Continuing Education Information

 Students who graduate from one of these master's degree programs must pass state teacher certification tests.
 Private school teachers usually don't need to meet the same licensure standards as those who teach public school.
 ACP students aren't certified to teach after graduation, but they are prepared to take state teaching certification tests.
 Most states require ACP graduates to take a general pedagogy test and those interested in teaching a certain subject must usually take a test in that subject.